tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 ***Fig.  a5***.
 If we go ahead and form the tetrahedrons we end up with a series of tetrahedrons connected at the corners, some pointing forward and some pointing away (the more faded ones).
 You notice that every odd numbered row (rows 1,3,5,7) are all *forward* trigrams (trigrams with blue parents), which we&rsquo;ll refer to as *real*, a term taken from the world of holography to indicate that the image is projecting in front of the film.
 Likewise, all even-numbered rows (rows 2,4,6) are pointing in the opposite direction (trigrams with yellow parents).
 We&rsquo;ll call these *virtual* tholons, a term also taken from the world of holography, referring to an image that *virtually* exists behind the holographic plate, rather than floating out in front of it.
 For every pair of rows (1+2, 3+4, 5+6) there are an equal number of real and virtual tholons.

-This may look familiar to a mineral chemist, as this is the exact same structure as silicon dioxide crystal *tridymite*, which is quartz, or silicon oxide, but as temperatures between 870° and 1,470° C (1,598° and 2,678° F), shown below with  two types of *tridymite* molecules.
+This may look familiar to a mineral chemist, as this is the exact same structure as silicon dioxide crystal *tridymite*, which is a form of quartz, shown below with  two types of *tridymite* molecules.
+Other silica-based oxides also share similar structure, which are mentions later in this chapter when we look at how water also shares this structure.

 <center><img src='../Images/cristobalite.png' style='width:100%'/></center>